limey-bean/Anacapa/README.md

 	For successful implementation
 		1. Make sure you have all of the dependencies and correct paths in the anacapa_config.sh file
 		2. Add the Metabarcode locus specific CRUX reference libraries to the Anacapa_db folder
 		3. All parameters can be modified using the arguments below.
-Alternatively, all parameters can be altered in the anacapa_vars_nextV.sh folder
+Alternatively, all parameters can be altered in the anacapa_vars.sh folder

 Arguments:
 - Required for either mode: